 Federal Estate Taxes

-Over the years, a number of targeted provisions have been enacted to reduce the burden of the estate tax on farms and small business owners.
+Over the years, a number of targeted provisions have been enacted to reduce the estate tax owed by farms and small business owners.
 These include a special provision that allows farm real estate to be valued at farm-use value rather than at its fair-market value, and an installment payment provision.
 A provision aimed at encouraging farmers and other landowners to donate an easement or other restriction on development has also provided additional estate tax savings.
-Together, these provisions have reduced the potential impact of estate taxes on the transfer of a farm or other small business to the next generation (see "Federal Estate Taxes Affecting Fewer Farmers but the Future Is Uncertain: Special Provisions," Amber Waves, June 2009).
+Together, these provisions have reduced the potential impact of estate taxes on the transfer of a farm or other small business to the next generation.

 Economic Growth and Taxpayer Relief Reconciliation Act of 2001

 The Economic Growth and Taxpayer Relief Reconciliation Act of 2001 ("the 2001 Act") provided estate tax relief to farmers and other small business owners.
 The 2001 Act reduced Federal estate and gift tax rates and substantially increased the amount of property that can be transferred to the next generation free of Federal estate tax, culminating in the tax's complete repeal in 2010 (persons dying in 2010 owed no estate tax under the 2001 Act).